Skip to main content

 No Standing Water, No Mosquitoes

 Mosquitoes need standing water to breed, even small amounts of water found in a bottle cap.
 Depending on the environment, they can complete their life cycle in as little as 5-7 days.
 Eliminating standing water around your home is the most effective way to prevent mosquito breeding.
-Regularly empty, toss, or store unneeded containers, and ensure windows and doors are properly screened to keep mosquitoes out.

 Fight The Bite